-4.1.
-Example of a matching result
+4.1 Example of a matching result

-Figure 7 shows a query result for a lamp image.
+Fig. 7 shows a query result for a lamp image.
 The 25 most similar images are shown.
 As it should, the query, which is in the database, ranked first.
 The rank reflects the level of similarity of the model of an image in the database with the model of the query image.
 From this result, several important observations can be made.
 The model of the query lamp image is matched with other models of images where the lamp is seen from significantly different viewpoints.
-In particular, this is the case for image 3, 4 and 13.
+In particular, this is the case for image 2, 6 and 14.
+The model of the query lamp is matched also with models of images of deformed lamps.
+This is case for image 3, 4 and 13.
 The deformations do not affect the model of the lamp because the same volumetric primitives can still represent the deformed pole.
 These two observations demonstrate the advantages of modeling objects by volumetric primitives.